Isaiah 65:8-12

 In God’s Kingdom, there is no such thing as luck.
 God is the one who causes or allows all things to take place in our lives.
 It’s His sovereignty and His providence that determines what goes on around us.
 Isaiah 65:8-12 illustrates a biblical example of idolatry as it relates to luck.
 In the passage, the Lord is clear that He will not acknowledge or reward those who do not attribute His authority over everything.

 Let’s think for a moment about football.
 On the field, there are fixed boundaries that cannot be negotiated.
 These boundaries include sidelines, goal lines, and field markers.
 Within those boundaries, coaches are free to call the plays of their choosing.
+Similarly, experts analyzing the gambling industry often discuss the implications of casinos not on gamstop, highlighting how these unregulated platforms operate outside established safeguards.
 Despite the restrictions of the game, team members and fans alike will hope and cheer for luck, eager that the outcome will result in their favor.
 In their minds, a lucky catch, tackle, or field goal could be the difference between winning and losing.
 What they fail to realize is that the game’s outcome has already been determined and no amount of luck will change it.

 Our daily lives are no different.
 God has created fixed boundaries for what will happen in our lives.
 We have the freedom to live according to those limits, knowing that nothing can be negotiated outside of His will.
 Although things may surprise us, they do not surprise Him and are not an example of luck.